mike-kaufman/async-context-definition/README.md

 ## Why do we care?

 Javascript is a single-threaded language, which simplifies many things.
-To prevent blocking IO, operations are pushed onto the background and associated with callback functions written in javascript.
+To prevent blocking IO, operations are pushed onto the background and associated with callback functions written in JavaScript.
 When IO operations complete, the callback is pushed onto a queue for execution by Node's "event loop".
 This is explained in more detail [here](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/).

 While this model has many benefits, one of the key challenges is maintaing "context" when asynchronous callbacks are invoked.
-The papers above describe "asynchronous context" in a much more rigorous way, but for our purposes, we'll think of "asynchronous context" as the ability to answer, at any given point in program execution, "what was the path of asynchronous functions that got me here".
+The papers above describe "asynchronous context" in a much more rigorous way, but for our purposes, we'll think of "asynchronous context" as the ability to answer, at any given point in program execution, "what was the path of asynchronous functions that got me here"?

 ## Terminology
-During program execution, there are four different types of events that let us track async context:
+One of the key challenges with "asynchronous context" is the lack of agreed upon terminology and semantics.
+Let's define some:

+1.  `Execution Frame` - An `Execution Frame` is a period of program execution, defined precisely as the period of time that a special function, called a `Continuation`, is executing.
+Not all function are `Continuations` (more on that below).
+At a lower level of abstraction, you can think of an `Execution Frame` as the period of time from when specific call frame is pushed on the stack, until that call frame is unwound off of the stack.

+2.  `Continuation` - A `Continuation` is a JavaScript function created in one `Execution Frame` and passed to a host library to be invoked later.
+Upon invocation, a `Continuation` creates a new unique `Execution Frame`.
+For example, when we call `setTimeout(function c() {}, 1000)`, `setTimeout` is invoked in one `Execution Frame`, with the caller passing a `Continution` (namely `c`) as a parameter.
+When `c` is invoked after the timeout period, a new `Continuation` is created, and when `c` completes, that continuation is completed.

+3.  `Continuation Point` - Functions that accept a `Continuation` as a parameter are called `Continuation Points`.  `Continuation Points` are determined by convention of the host.
+Some examples include `setTimeout` and `Promise.then`.
+Note that not all functions that take a function as a parameter are `Continuation Points` - the parameter must be invoked *asynchronously*.  i.e., functions passed as parameters and invoked in the current `Execution Frame` are not `Continuation Points`.
+For example, `Array.prototyp.forEach` is *not* considered a `Continuation Point`.

+4.  `Link Point` - A `Link Point` is point in program execution where a `Continuation Point` is invoked.
+This creates a logical "binding" between the current `Execution Frame` and the `Continuation` passed as a parmaeter.
+We call this binding the `Linking Context`.

+5.  `Ready Point` - A `Ready Point` is a point in program execution where a previously linked `Continuation` is made "ready" to execute.
+This creates a logical "binding" called the `Ready Context`, also sometimes called a `Causal Context`.
+Generally, the `Ready Point` always occurs at or after the `Link Point`.
+Promises, however, are different.
+For promises, the `Ready Point` occurs when the previous promise in the promise chain is resolved.

+## Events

+The above definitions map nicely to a set of four events generated at runtime.
+These events let us track "async context":
-1.  `executeBegin` - indicates the begining of execution of an asynchronous function.
+1.  `executeBegin` - indicates the start of an `Execution Frame`.
-2.  `link` - indicates a callback was queued for later asynchronous execution.
+2.  `link` - indicates a `Continuation Point` was called and `Continuation` was "pooled" for later execution.
-3.  `cause` - indicates a previously linked function was resolved.
+3.  `ready` - indicates a `Ready Point` was reached.
-4.  `executeEnd` - indicates the end of execution of an asynchronous function
+4.  `executeEnd` - indicates the end of of an `Execution Frame`.

 For example, consider the code below: